 The American Dental Association has found a positive correlation between gum disease and preterm deliveries and low birth weight.
 Please take these steps to maintain your oral health during pregnancy to avoid possible complications.

 Get a Dental Cleaning Early in Your Pregnancy

 In the past, some women were concerned about the potential risks of getting dental care during pregnancy.
 This led many women to avoid going to the dentist when they were pregnant.
 However, regular dental care while pregnant is recommended because it can help prevent pregnancy complications related to gum disease.

-Dr. Kendall Skinner recommends having a thorough dental cleaning early in your pregnancy.
-Lying in a dentist’s chair can be uncomfortable during the last trimester.
-A professional cleaning performed by one of the skilled cosmetic dental hygienists at Excellence In Dentistry, along with diligent brushing and flossing, helps prevent gum problems that are often triggered by hormonal changes.
+Alaska dentist Dr. Kendall Skinner recommends having a thorough dental cleaning midway through your pregnancy.
+Lying in a dental chair can be uncomfortable during the last trimester, so it’s best to get it done early.
+A professional cleaning performed by one of the skilled hygienists at Excellence In Dentistry and diligent brushing and flossing help prevent gum problems triggered by hormonal changes.

 If you receive dental treatment at Excellence In Dentistry during your pregnancy, be sure to inform Dr. Kendall Skinner that you are expecting.
 This will affect decisions about digital X-rays, pain relievers, antibiotics, and conscious sedation.

 If you experience morning sickness, you should rinse your mouth immediately with either water, mouthwash, or an alkaline solution, such as baking soda in water.
 Stomach acid attacks your tooth enamel, so it’s essential to get it off your teeth and neutralize it as soon as possible.

 However, do not brush your teeth immediately after being sick.
 Weakened tooth enamel can wear away quickly, especially with toothpaste.
 Wait at least half an hour to let your teeth regain their strength before brushing.